 Amicus curiae briefs – also known as friend of the court briefs – provide an opportunity to supplement the briefing by the parties to litigation.
 Typically filed in appellate courts, amicus brief can nudge a court in the right direction or help convince a court that it lacks jurisdiction even to decide an issue.
 For example, a trade association might support its member in an enforcement action; or an individual might have a court case that depends on how a higher court handles someone else’s appeal.

-The Law Office of Lawrence J. Joseph has filed more than a hundred appellate amicus briefs, in not only the U.S. Supreme Court but also all regional federal circuits.
+The Law Office of Lawrence J. Joseph in Washington, D.C. has filed more than a hundred appellate amicus briefs, in not only the U.S. Supreme Court but also all regional federal circuits.
 The firm also occasionally files in state supreme courts and state or federal trial courts.
 The firm’s amicus clients have ranged from U.S. and state senators and representatives, state and local government, trade associations, public-interest groups, and concerned individuals.

 For example, in Engine Mfrs.
 Ass’n v.
 South Coast Air Quality Management Dist., No. 02-1343 (U.S.), the Supreme Court used an argument from the firm’s amicus brief for the American Road & Transportation Builders Association, American Trucking Associations, Inc., Taxicab, Limousine & Paratransit Association, National Association of Home Builders, and Construction Industry Air Quality Coalition to find broader federal preemption of emission standards than the petitioner Engine Manufacturers Association argued.
 Although courts often decline to adopt merits arguments by non-parties, federal courts typically accept jurisdictional arguments raised by amicus briefs.